The Wonderfools

 From Wikipedia, the free encyclopedia

-The Wonderfools (Korean: 원더풀스) is an upcoming South Korean superhero comedy action adventure television series created by Kang Eun-kyung, written by Heo Da-joong, directed by Yoo In-sik, and starring Park Eun-bin, Cha Eun-woo, Kim Hae-sook, Choi Dae-hoon, Im Seong-jae, and Son Hyun-joo.
+The Wonderfools (Korean: 원더풀스) is a 2026 South Korean superhero comedy action adventure television series created by Kang Eun-kyung, written by Heo Da-joong, directed by Yoo In-sik, and starring Park Eun-bin, Cha Eun-woo, Kim Hae-sook, Choi Dae-hoon, Im Seong-jae, and Son Hyun-joo.
 The series focuses on the experiences of "flawed superhumans", who are unable to control their abilities and end up using them unintentionally.
-It is scheduled for release on Netflix in the second quarter of 2026.

 | The Wonderfools | |